 Energy balls are typically made from oats, nut butter, a sweetener, and other add-ins like dried fruit and coconut.

 Hummus is a delicious dip made from chickpeas, tahini, garlic, olive oil, and lemon juice that goes great with carrots.
 It contains fiber, protein, and healthy fats, while carrots are loaded with beta carotene, a precursor for vitamin A in your body.

-Dark-chocolate-covered nuts are a nutritious, sweet treat that you can enjoy at the office.
+Dark chocolate-covered nuts are a nutritious, sweet treat that you can enjoy at the office.